-Before I get into the nitty gritty, you probably won’t need to look any further than this one-minute video tutorial to give you all the information you need to crank this project out right now!
+Before I get into the nitty-gritty, you probably won’t need to look any further than this one-minute video tutorial to give you all the information you need to crank this project out right now!

-how to make vintage spring & farm animal Easter eggs using temporary tattoos:
+How to make vintage spring & farm animal Easter eggs using temporary tattoos:

 Here’s the one negative about this temporary tattoo paper.
 It’s pricey.
-And it’s kind of a one shot deal.
+And it’s kind of a one-shot deal.
 Once you print on it and cut out your desired images, I don’t think it would be easy to re-print onto a partially used page.